ARMmbed/mbed_OS_API_Docs/docs/Networking/Ethernet.md

+# Ethernet Network Interface

-<div class="alert-box info" title="Ethernet Network Interface"> The Ethernet peripheral is of little use without an IP networking stack on top of it.
-You could be interested in the [Ethernet Interface](https://developer.mbed.org/handbook/Ethernet-Interface) library. </div>
+The Ethernet peripheral is of little use without an IP networking stack on top of it.
+You could be interested in the [Ethernet Interface](EthernetInterface.md) library.

 The Ethernet Interface allows the mbed Microcontroller to connect and communicate with an Ethernet network.
 This can therefore be used to talk to other devices on a network, including communication with other computers such as web and email servers on the internet, or act as a webserver.